AbrJA/anomaly-dashboard/README.md

 - plotly: Creates interactive, professional-looking plots.

-- anomalyr: A custom package that contains the Metric and Model classes used for the time-series forecasting logic a direct fork from occmundial/healthr package.
+- anomalyr: A custom package that contains the Param, Metric and Model classes used for the time-series forecasting logic a direct fork from occmundial/healthr package.